Leadership megatrends revisited

 Taking each in turn, here’s what’s of significance.

 No matter whether times are good or bad, I believe investing in yourself or your people sets you up better for the future.
-This isn’t about simply spending a set ‘budget’ or checking off a tick list as is the wont of many human resource departments to demonstrate their value.
-Instead, like I have, and perhaps other firms too, should always look into the short and medium term value on any training spend.
+This isn’t about simply spending a set ‘budget’ or checking off a tick list as is the want of many human resource departments to demonstrate their value.
+Instead, like I have, and perhaps other firms too should always look into the short and medium-term value of any training spend.

 This year, I’m exploring a totally new area of business for me – a possible new adjacent content offering – a combined home study programme on video and high-ticket small group mentoring for experts and professionals who are in the business of speaking, training and consulting.
 I’ve discovered many individuals who are rockstars in niches I have never heard of – including individuals who are grossing $500 million annually in sales from Youtube videos.
 It’s simply amazing entering the world of online content marketing and learning what it takes to generate leads and convert them.

 As a natural progression from Points 1 and 2, my focus this year on developing content marketing online is not only the need to get coaching myself in areas that are not my strengths but to form more networks.
 These networks are networks that support mutual learning as well as possible joint ventures.
 These ventures work well when we have a shared market and each of us brings something that the other doesn’t have to make the overall offering better for the customer.

 It’s the reason why a well-known sports car company might still want to offer a special range of their cars equipped with Recaro seats.
 Having Recaro, a seat-making specialist firm, make seats enhances the offering rather than detracts from the sports car manufacturer’s brand.